jdromero88/testing-gh-api-rate/_posts/2024-05-21-state-bank-of-indiareleases-the-“state”-of-the-state-of-economy-report-claiming-that-the-average-growth-rate-post-pandemic-grew-to-8-1-percent-as-compared-to-the-pre-pandemic-average-of-5-7-percent.md

 content_type: articles
 breadcrumbs: articles
 is_newsletter: false
-title: "State Bank of Indiareleases the “State” of the state of economy report claiming that the average growth rate post pandemic grew to 8.1 percent as compared to the pre pandemic average of 5.7 percent. "
+title: "State Bank of India releases the “State” of the state of economy report claiming that the average growth rate post pandemic grew to 8.1 percent as compared to the pre pandemic average of 5.7 percent. "
 date: 2024-04-03T15:56:00.000Z